tpun27/Refactored-Chess-Game/README.md

 - Step 5
     - Added method to Board to make Chess moves
     - Updated PlayChess to show an example game

+- Step 6
+    - Created MoveUtility class to store methods that validate moves
+    - Implemented isValidEndpoints() to validate moves solely on piece color
+    - Started implementing isValidPath() to check for piece specific movement validation
+    - Modified PlayChess to demonstrate isValidEndpoints()